C-Rodg/tetris/README.md

 # Tetris React

-A tetris game built with Javascript for use in the browser.
+A tetris game built with Javascript & React for use in the browser.

 ### Contributors